corlinp/Hello-RunBox/Julia/README.md

+# Julia on RunBox

-Julia is a high-level, high-performance dynamic programming language for numerical computing.
+*Julia is a high-level, high-performance dynamic programming language for numerical computing.*

 Running Julia code in the cloud on Tenzar RunBox is simple.

-If you haven't done so already, [create a RunBox account](https://run.tenzar.com/signup) and install the RunBox CLI.
-The following CLI commands can be run in your terminal.
-You can also use the RunBox Dashboard.
+If you haven't done so already, create a [RunBox account](https://run.tenzar.com/signup) and install the RunBox CLI.
+The following commands can then be run in your terminal.
+You can also follow along with the [RunBox Dashboard](https://github.com/corlinp/Hello-RunBox/blob/master/dashboard.md).

-1. Download the `hello_world.jl` file in this folder or import it with `tenzar import ...`
+1. Download the `hello_world.jl` file in this folder
 2. Import the official [Julia image](https://hub.docker.com/_/julia/) from Docker Hub with `tenzar import julia`
 3. Run a deployment with the image and code `tenzar run -i julia /path/to/hello_world.jl`
 4. Monitor the deployment status with `tenzar monitor` until the deployment is 'running'